cjdbarlow/Part-One/tiva-and-tci.md

 TCI-systems:
 * Are **open-loop**
 Effects of drug are not measured (unlike with end-tidal gas monitoring), which introduces a vulnerability that can lead to awareness.
-    * e.g. compared to inhalational anaesthetics, where the loop is closed by using end-tidal drug monitoring
+    * e.g. Compared to inhalational anaesthetics, where the loop is closed by using end-tidal drug monitoring
 * Follows the BET (Bolus, Elimination, Transfer) principle:
 A loading dose is given to saturate the volume of distribution to achieve target concentration
     * $$Loading \ Dose = V_D \times C_P$$